Harry-Chen/SudokuLite/README.md

 # SudokuLite

+SudokuLite is a sudoku generator & solver in Qt.
 Assignment 1 of Programing and Training course, Tsinghua University, Summmer 2017.

 ## Building

 Use `qmake` to build.
-Qt 5 is required.
+Qt 5 and C++ 11 is required.

 ## Screenshots